mylesagray/tanzu-cloudnativeruntimes-eventing-workshop/workshop/content/exercises/02-hands-on-knative-eventing.md

 After the deployment of the `Service` there should be a URL to access the application in the output from the command.

-If you open the URL, you should see a form with fields for all the required attributes we talked about in the previous section to send an event to the `Broker`.
+If you open the URL, you should see a form with fields for all the required attributes to send an event to the `Broker`.

 ![CloudEvents Player](img/cloudevents-player.png)